Important information about curcumin (turmeric) in relation to gallstones and SOD.

-I was answering some questions for a lady on my facebook page who has SOD and I remembered something that I should have told people about curcumin so …
+I was answering some questions for a lady on my facebook page who has SOD and I remembered something that I should have told people about the potential hazards of using the product if you have certain conditions so …

 This really proves that I too can be an idiot at times and that I make mistakes.
 So here it is: